 The Challenges of Developing and Testing on Wearables?

 In a nutshell, these wearables represent a great opportunity for app devs as well.
-It is completely a new ball park with new challenges, but there are lots of potential gains here as well.
+It is completely a new ballpark with new challenges, but there are lots of potential gains here as well.
 Building a top ‘app’ for these devices can quickly get you in front of hundreds of millions of consumers with less competition on app offering right now.
 The challenges, however, remain the same as you’d be developing apps for smartphones and tablets – the need to use real devices with real specs, hardware and software.

-For instance, different sizes of screens, variety of different chipsets, customizations to vanilla Android Wear by OEMs, different hardware specs in terms of memory, controls and so on, will make building apps a bit more challenging for these devices.
-And for sure, majority of apps built for phones and tablets won’t work on these devices – regardless of Android Wear.
+For instance, different sizes of screens, a variety of different chipsets, customizations to vanilla Android Wear by OEMs, different hardware specs in terms of memory, controls and so on, will make building apps a bit more challenging for these devices.
+And for sure, the majority of apps built for phones and tablets won’t work on these devices – regardless of Android Wear.

-Design – One of the most obvious constraint in wearables is the size of display.
+Design – One of the most obvious constraints in wearables is the size of the display.
 Typically this is significantly smaller than any display size or resolution found in phones or tablets.
 Because of this limitation, apps must be aligned and utilize the smaller screen size as efficiently as possible.
-Your app cannot draw high-resolution, detailed content on the screen, but the design must take this into consideration and show thumbnails or otherwise shrunk content in intelligent way.
+Your app cannot draw high-resolution, detailed content on the screen, but the design must take this into consideration and show thumbnails or otherwise shrunk content in an intelligent way.

 Connectivity – There are various communication protocols available for use in wearables, including standards like Bluetooth, ZigBee, and WiFi, as well as proprietary interfaces developed by semiconductor companies.
 Standard protocols like Bluetooth, ZigBee, and WiFi have not been designed with low power as the primary design consideration.
-For this reason, many OEMs have chosen to either use a proprietary protocols focused on energy efficiency or use Bluetooth Low Energy (BLE) that specifically designed to achieve the lowest possible power for short-range communication.
+For this reason, many OEMs have chosen to either use proprietary protocols focused on energy efficiency or use Bluetooth Low Energy (BLE) that specifically designed to achieve the lowest possible power for short-range communication.

 The Bridge Between App Creation for Phones/Tablets and Wearables?

 For example, similar platforms with identical test concepts will make the testing same whether done for an app running on mobile phone/tablet or any type of wearable gadget.
-If you think of this, Appium (for example) provides a great foundation for testing apps on wearables as well and from test automation framework point of view it is no different whether tested app is for phone/tablet or wearable gadget.
+If you think of this, Appium (for example) provides a great foundation for testing apps on wearables as well and from test automation framework point of view, it is no different whether the tested app is for phone/tablet or wearable gadget.

 So what’s going on here: First, you can connect the gadget through ADB just like you connect to a phone/tablet: